digdilem/dartmoorwalking.org/content/post/2019-04-25/index.md

 ## Introduction

 This short walk starts at the Highest Pub in Southern England and climbs the gentle hill behind it, visiting several ancient sites on the way such as the Kings' Oven to the impressive Hurston Stone Row.
-We then return along along a low ridge to another cairn atop Water Hill, before dropping back down to the starting point.
+We then return along a low ridge to another cairn atop Water Hill, before dropping back down to the starting point.
 The views are impressive, and although never far from the road, it's possible to lose sight of modernity and step back in time in one's imagination to when this area was a thriving tin mining valley, or even further back to the bronze age when it was also busy with several nearby settlements.

 ## Warren House Inn

 ![Warren House Inn](1.jpg)

-This pub claims to be the most famous pub on Dartmoor and is certainly one of the most visited, especially on Summer's day.
+This pub claims to be the most famous pub on Dartmoor and is certainly one of the most visited, especially on a Summer's day.
 When the prison was working, visitors would often stop by here on their way to visit friends and relatives.

 At 434m above sea level, it's the highest pub in Southern England and the second highest overall.
 It claims to have kept its fire burning continuously since 1845, which must make for exciting work as the pub's chimney sweep.